 My parents recommended that I go after a job in a place that would feel secure.
 I did find that job in government albeit not what I expected.
 The role was the Administrator’s assistant.
 I was excited at this first job and thought it will be the ideal step on the ladder to a great career.

 On my first day, I discovered that there were many Administrator’s assistants.
 Everyone had a specific job and they kept to that.
-Mine was filing!
-I was not supposed to do anything but filing.
-The salary was relevant to the job – small; but I was determined not to give up.
+I was a filing admin assistant.
+I did not do anything but file.
+The salary was small, but I was determined not to give up.

 Job as a PA

 I thought I was going to be the Health and Safety officer’s assistant.
-Two weeks later, I was summoned to her office.
+Two weeks later, she called me into her office.
 She offered me the job to be her PA.
-In my head, I was jumping for joy.
+In my head, I jumped for joy.
 The PA had a car accident so could not train me but she was at the other end of the phone.

 My job was managing the diary, arranging meetings and travel.
 I had my secretary do any typing I needed.
 I even had a filing clerk to file for me.